Bel-Rea Institute of Animal Technology

 - Bel-Rea is accredited by the American Veterinary Medical Association (AVMA), which qualifies graduates to apply for any Veterinary Technician credentialing exams in the United States, Canada, and the UK.

 “I have seen and learned so much working in the field of veterinary medicine.
-It is not only patients that I grow attached to, many of the pet owners have touched my heart as clients and the relationships I have developed caring for their pets has added much joy to my life.
-My favorite part about my job is.”
+It is not only patients that I grow attached to, many of the pet owners have touched my heart as clients and the relationships I have developed caring for their pets has added much joy to my life.”

 “During my first quarter, not only did I separate from my now ex-husband, but my best friend passed away.
 I had A’s in all of my classes, but started failing my exams and not doing my homework.
 I didn’t think I would make it through, but because of how small the classes are, I made many friends that helped me through that difficult time and I passed my first quarter with two A’s and a B. After that, I realized how strong I really was.”